emjose/budapest-calendar/README.md

 - This project is for made for educational purposes only.

-- The Grand Budapest images and characters are copyright of <a href="https://www.searchlightpictures.com/">Searchlight Pictures</a>. © 20th CENTURY STUDIOS
+- The Grand Budapest images and characters are copyright of <a href="https://www.searchlightpictures.com/">Searchlight Pictures</a>. © 20th CENTURY STUDIOS.
+All Rights Reserved.

 #